 Friday has become my painting day.
 My art date with myself.

-Last Friday I had my first date with myself and I painted for about four hours straight.
+My first date with myself, I painted for about four hours straight.
 It was magic.

 At the end of that day when I picked up my kids I was sooo happy and fulfilled!
 Like I had a spring in my step and my soul had been nourished.